 1. Create a floor plan: Draw out a floor plan of each level of your house.

 2. Measure individual rooms: Measure the length and width of each room within the house.
 Make sure to measure from wall to wall, excluding any non-living spaces like closets.
+Use a laser measure or steel tape for best accuracy - cloth measuring tapes can stretch and give incorrect readings.

 3. Multiply length by width: For each room, multiply the measured length by the width.
 This will give you the area of each room in square feet.